Michigan Medicaid Definition

 Specific Michigan Medicaid Programs

 Nursing home care is an entitlement covered by the Michigan Medicaid / Medical Assistance program.
 For all state residents that meet the financial and functional requirements, the state will pay for their care regardless of their length of residency in Michigan.
 In addition, Michigan offers several other Medicaid funded programs that provide for care outside of nursing homes.
-These include MI Choice and the Home Help Program.
+These include MI Choice, MI Health Link, and the Home Help Program.

-2. Home Help Program – is the formal name for a benefit under the state regular Medicaid program.
-It is an entitlement for those who are qualified and provides for personal care in one’s home.
+3. Home Help Program – this is the formal name for a benefit under the state regular Medicaid program.
+It is an entitlement for those who are qualified and provides for personal care, laundry, and housekeeping in one’s home.